Teguh14/Portofolio-Project/README.md

 # Data Visualization
 * Dashboard Report
 ![Air_BnB_Report (1)_page-0005](https://user-images.githubusercontent.com/101809112/161213983-abd3274f-bf29-4166-ad4a-945af0c89d5f.jpg)
-This dashboard is an insight into the data owned by airbnb company.
+This dashboard is an insight into the data owned by Airbnb company.

 * Number of Rented Properties by Room Type in Borough
 ![Air_BnB_Report (1)_page-0001](https://user-images.githubusercontent.com/101809112/161215342-a8514de4-3404-4527-9dac-bd7c1491c593.jpg)
-based on the graph, the most rented entire/apt and shared room types are in manhattan and the most rented private room types are in brooklyn
+based on the graph, the most rented entire home/apt and shared room types are in manhattan and the most rented private room types are in brooklyn

 * Number of Average Price Rented by Room Type
 ![Air_BnB_Report (1)_page-0002](https://user-images.githubusercontent.com/101809112/161216819-c812a197-52ba-40df-90b0-7238d157ffae.jpg)